 Relative to the EPA ratings: quite.

-Our test car — a four-wheel-drive, regular-length Expedition Limited — was rated at 17/22/19 mpg (city/highway/combined).
-After 282.5 miles of mostly highway driving with two editors trading off behind the wheel, the trip computer read just 17.6 mpg.
+Our test car — a four-wheel-drive, regular-length Expedition Limited — had fuel-milage ratings of 17/22/19 mpg (city/highway/combined).
+After 282.5 miles of mostly highway driving with two editors trading off behind the wheel, the trip computer read a fuel economy of just 17.6 mpg.

-- The day before we left, we topped off the Expedition with 87-grade octane — the minimum requirement, though Ford recommends premium gas for maximum performance.
+- The day before we left, we topped off the Expedition with 87-grade octane fuel — the minimum requirement, though Ford recommends premium gas for maximum performance ratings.
 We couldn't return to the same gas station for any pump calculations, as the SUV's range precludes a single-tank round-trip.